sumin1457/ForestOS/docs/key_architectural_decision.md

 This document explains the predicates used in the ontology.
-Since the state model is built on both a data property (`hasSystemState`) and state-specific predicates, understanding these predicates is beneficial for interpreting the key findings and architectural decisions below.
+Since the state model is built on both a data property (`hasSystemState`) and state-specific predicates, understanding these predicates is helpful for interpreting the key findings and architectural decisions below.
 This document also covers major findings and the architectural decisions themselves.

 ---